shopwp/documentation/docs/getting-started/connecting.md

 ### 3. Authorize the connection

-If this is your first time connecting you will be asked to authorize the connection within Shopify.
+If this is your first time connecting, you will be asked to authorize the connection within Shopify.
 Click the `Install app` button toward the bottom.

 ![ShopWP Disconnect page](./assets/connecting-3.png)

 ### 4. Finish the wizard

-After authorizing the connection you'll be redirected back to WordPress to finish the wizard process.
+After authorizing the connection you'll be redirected back to WordPress in order to finish the wizard process.

 ![ShopWP Disconnect page](./assets/connecting-4.png)

 Once you finish the wizard you're done!
-You're now connected to Shopify.
+You're now connected to Shopify and can begin [displaying](/getting-started/displaying) your products.

 ![ShopWP Disconnect page](./assets/connecting-5.png)

 ## Disconnecting

-Disconnecting your Shopify store from WordPress is very easy.
-Simply open the "Connect" tab within the plugin settings and click the disconnect button.
+Disconnecting your Shopify store is very easy.
+Simply open the `Connect` tab within the plugin settings and click the disconnect button.
 After the process finishes, your store will no longer be connected to WordPress.

-When your store is disconnected you won't be able to display products or use the cart.
+When disconnected, you won't be able to display products or use the cart.

 ![ShopWP Disconnect page](./assets/disconnecting-1.png)